lannonbr/vscode-rocks/src/pages/minimal-ui/index.md

 ![multi-command entry](toggleCommand.png)

 I created a command called "lannonbr.toggleUI".
 Then I write the name of each command I want to run.
-If you do not know what the name of the command is, you can open the keyboard shortcuts view and if you search for the command, If you right click a command and click "Copy Command", it will copy the command string which is under the display name of the command to your clipboard.
+If you do not know what the name of the command is, you can open the keyboard shortcuts view and if you search for the command, right click on the command and click "Copy Command", it will copy the command string which is under the display name of the command to your clipboard.

 ![find command name](findCommandName.png)

 # Hide that UI

 Now that the command is made, we can setup a keybinding for it.
-Again in the keyboard shortcuts view, if you search for the command you made, you can click on it and set up a keybinding for it.
+Again, in the keyboard shortcuts view, if you search for the command you made, you can click on it and set up a keybinding for it.
 I set my command to `cmd+k shift+z` (Since it provides a similar UI to the zen-mode which has a keybinding to `cmd+k z`)

 ![Toggle UI keybinding](toggleUIKeybinding.png)